Abousidikou/Abou-quic/README.md

 The function http3.ListenAndServe() start server over TCP AND QUIC, but QUIC configuration is not possible.
 The fonction server.ListenAndServeTLS() start only QUIC with QUIC Configuration possible.
 - Only navigator that knows our server as working on QUIC could contact it on QUIC.
+THe command line client works for both functions.

 NB:**Answer will be display on the server side and the client side(console and graphically)**